zulip/zulip/docs/subsystems/front-end-build-process.md

   `tools/setup/generate-custom-icon-webfont` according to the `static/icons/fonts/template.hbs` template.

-After you add a new JavaScript file, it needs to be imported by another file or specified in the `entries` dictionary defined in `tools/webpack.assets.json` to be included in the concatenated file;
-this will magically ensure it is available both in development and production.
-CSS should be added to the `STYLESHEETS` section of `PIPELINE` in `zproject/settings.py`.
-A few notes on doing this:

-* For new files you should generally import it from another file rather than adding it to `tools/webpack.assets.json`
+For your asset to be included in a development/production bundle, it needs to be accessible from one of the entry points defined in `tools/webpack.assets.json`.

-* If you plan to only use the JS/CSS within the app proper, and not on the login page or other standalone pages, put it in the `app` bundle.
+* If you plan to only use the file within the app proper, and not on the login page or other standalone pages, put it in the `app` bundle by importing it in `static/js/bundles/app.js`.
-* If you plan to use it in both, put it in the `common` bundle.
+* If you plan to use it in both, add it to the `common` entry.
+Note that you also need to import it to `static/js/bundles/commons.js` which in itself is imported to the `app` bundle (this duplication dates back to the transition from our legacy django-pipeline system and should be fixed).
-* If it's just used on a single standalone page (e.g. `/stats`), give it its own bundle.
-To load a bundle in the relevant Jinja2 template for that page, use `render_bundle` and `stylesheet` for JS and CSS, respectively.
+* If it's just used on a single standalone page (e.g. `/stats`), create a new entry point to your file.
+Use the `render_bundle` function in the relevant Jinja2 template to inject the compiled JS and CSS.
-* If you modify `tools/webpack.assets.json` you will need to restart the server.

 If you want to test minified files in development, look for the `PIPELINE_ENABLED =` line in `zproject/settings.py` and set it to `True`